• Skip to primary navigation

 This couldn't be any easier!

-Combine 2 Tbsp of melted butter with 2 Tbsp flour in a pressure safe pan that is 6-7" in diameter and 2" high.
+Combine 2 tablespoon of melted butter with 2 tablespoon flour in a pressure safe pan that is 6-7" in diameter and 2" high.
 Stir to make a paste and then add in the 6 ounces of evaporated milk and stir.

 Don't worry if it is a little lumpy, we will take care of that after it cooks.